Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Northern Trail Outfitters (NTO) creates a calculated insight to compute recency, frequency, monetary (RFM) scores on its unified individuals.
+### Northern Trail Outfitters (NTO) creates a Calculated Insight to compute recency, frequency, monetary (RFM) scores on its unified individuals.
 NTO then creates a segment based on these scores that it activates to a Marketing Cloud activation target.
 Which two actions are required when configuring the activation?

 - [x] Select contact points.
 - [ ] Add additional attributes.
 - [x] Choose a segment.
-- [ ] Add the calculated insight in the activation.
+- [ ] Add the Calculated Insight in the activation.

 **[⬆ Back to Top](#table-of-contents)**